AM207/ac297r/content/pages/schedule.md

 This is the tentative list of topics, in order, subject to change:

-1. Pandas, Statistics, and Visualization: A quick overview of the scientific python stack
+1. Numpy/scipy/matplotlib/seaborn/pandas
+1. Exploratory statistics, visualization, and data analysis; publish on github.
-1. Supervised Learning using scikit-learn
+1. Machine Learning using scikit-learn
-1. Bayesian Inference using pymc (and perhaps Stan)
-1. Model Selection in Frequentist and Bayesian
+1. Feature and Model Selection in Machine Learning
+1. Bayes Theorem and Cost, Naive Bayes, documents as data.
-1. Model Ensembles
+1. Model Averaging and Ensembles
 1. Scientific Writing and presentation
-1. Deep Learning using Theano (and perhaps Kaffe)
-1. Running large scale models on AWS or a cluster.
+1. Running large scale models on AWS or a cluster: machine learning devops
+1. The bayesian paradigm
-1. Optimization techniques and unsupervised clustering using EM.
+1. Bayesian prediction and inference using pymc
-1. Graphical Models

-If time allows:

-1. Gaussian and Dirichlet Processes
-2. Re-inforcement learning.
+1. Bayesian Model selection, and moving to neural nets
+1. Deep Learning using Theano

 #### Meeting Schedule